What is an invoice? A complete guide to invoicing

 - Add important dates: Include the invoice date and payment deadline

-Once your invoice is ready, sending it to a supplier or vendor is equally straightforward:
+Then, you can send your invoice to a supplier or vendor is equally straightforward:

 - Choose a delivery method—email, mail, or an invoicing software platform